The Symposium of the Conference

-There are four payment options on the registration form: Check or Money Order (US dollars, made payable to "CalCOFI"), Agency Purchase Order, UCSD Index number, or through PayPal, either by using a credit card or a PayPal account.
+There are three payment options on the registration form: Check or Money Order (US dollars, made payable to "CalCOFI"), Agency Purchase Order or through PayPal, either by using a credit card or a PayPal account.
 These are explained in more detail below to help you with your registration.
 We cannot accept foreign currency or checks from foreign banks.

 PAYMENT OPTION INFORMATION